When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 The M1 hub motor used in the x35 ebikemotion system is small – not much bigger than an internally geared hub.
 Despite its size, it provides a very useful boost when negotiating steep hills.
 I have ridden this bike wearing a heart rate monitor and the effort when riding one of my local steep climbs is significantly reduced.

 Electric assist is delivered very smoothly via a small sensor ring installed at the end of the rear gear cassette – this is much more sophisticated than the more common cadence-based pedal assist sensors found on cheap e-bikes.
 When you start pedalling the assist comes in very smoothly, if fact it’s very subtle – riding the AL e with the assist on feels like you always have a strong tailwind, and the subdued hum of the motor is barely perceptible.

-Find out more – Visit Ribble cycles website
+To find out more – Visit the Ribble Cycles website

-The Ribble AL e is very high quality e-bike and as such has excellent components fitted, from the SRAM gearing through to the Shimano hydraulic brakes and Mavic rims.
+The Ribble AL e is a very high-quality e-bike and as such has excellent components fitted, from the SRAM gearing through to the Shimano hydraulic brakes and Mavic rims.

-Shimano MT200 levers serve UR300 flat-mount hydraulic calipers – these are good, reliable brakes that provide safe and assure stopping power.
-My own personal e-bike has the same brakes and I’ve never had a problem with brake fade on long, steep descents.
+Shimano MT200 levers serve UR300 flat-mount hydraulic callipers – these are good, reliable brakes that provide safe and assured stopping power.
+My gravel bike has the same brakes and I’ve never had a problem with brake fade on long, steep descents.

 Wheels and tyres

-The wheels are excellent Mavic Ksyrium, which are very tough and designed to handle a multitude of terrains, they are equally at home on smooth tarmac or canal towpaths.
-The tyres are equally as tough – Schwalbe Marathon tyres are a favourite of long distance bike tourers, and they provide excellent puncture protection
+The wheels are excellent Mavic All-Road, which are very tough and designed to handle a multitude of terrains, they are equally at home on smooth tarmac or canal towpaths.
+The tyres are equally as tough – Schwalbe Marathon tyres are a favourite of long-distance bike tourers, and they provide excellent puncture protection

 Frame and finishing kit